thephpleague/url/4.0/components/host.md

 ### Array representation

-A host can be divided into its different labels.
+A host can be exploded into its different labels.
 The class provides an array representation of a the host labels using the `Host::toArray` method.

 <p class="message-warning">Once in array representation you can not distinguish a simple from a fully qualified domain name.</p>